dokkaebi-project/dkb-rs/README.md

 ## Current status

-Work in progress, does not function yet.
+Able to render Latin and Hangul.
+API is not stable yet.

-## ~~Currently supported fonts~~ First release target milestone
+## Currently supported fonts

 * Latin
 * Hangul - Dokkaebi 844